OSeMOSYS/OSeMOSYS_PuLP/README.md

 This is the **high performance (HP) version** of OSeMOSYS-PuLP.
 Additional performance improvements will be developed for this code over time.

+# Branches

+The `standard` branch contains a version of the source code which is close to that of OSeMOSYS GNU MathProg The `master` branch contains a customised version of the code with new storage equations added.

 # Citation
 Dennis Dreier, Mark Howells, OSeMOSYS-PuLP: A Stochastic Modeling Framework for Long-Term Energy Systems Modeling.
 Energies 2019, 12, 1382, https://doi.org/10.3390/en12071382